 After airing, smooth your sheets and make your bed.
 Give your pillows a good shake away from the bed to knock loose any stray allergens, and plump and fluff them before returning them to their spots.
 Mendelson also suggests leaving a window open to provide sunlight and air to your private sleep sanctuary, if possible.

-If you’re taking care of an infant or toddler, a daily washing of bed linens is recommended, if not more often as they become wet or soiled.
-Bedding for older children and teens can be washed on an adult schedule, with extra attention to launder or change sheets and pillow cases as they become dirty — accidents happen, after all.
+If you’re taking care of an infant or toddler, daily washing of bed linens is recommended, if not more often as they become wet or soiled.
+Bedding for older children and teens can be washed on an adult schedule, with extra attention to launder or change sheets and pillowcases as they become dirty — accidents happen, after all.

-Zip-up pillow covers that sit below pillowcases, mattress covers, mattress pads, blankets, comforters and duvet or comforter covers can stand a once monthly washing, barring any special needs such as more frequent laundering as recommended by your doctor to avoid allergy or asthma flare-ups.
-If anything becomes soiled, odiferous or otherwise unpleasant to snuggle up to before its regular cleaning date, go ahead and wash it.
+Zip-up pillow covers that sit below pillowcases, mattress covers, mattress pads, blankets, comforters, and a duvet or comforter covers can stand a once-monthly washing, barring any special needs such as more frequent laundering as recommended by your doctor to avoid allergy or asthma flare-ups.
+If anything becomes soiled, odiferous, or otherwise unpleasant to snuggle up to before its regular cleaning date, go ahead and wash it.

 If you can’t air and sun your mattress outdoors because of space or safety concerns, diligent vacuuming is recommended by Mendelson.

 It’s highly unlikely you’ll ever need to wash the ticking on your mattress.
 But again, accidents happen and you may find yourself faced with the prospect of having to clean your mattress.
 Judicious use of mattress covers and pads can prevent this most of the time, but not always.